• Home

 4. Add Pressed Flowers & Pour Soap

 Use a layering technique to add flowers to melt and pour soap.
-Start with pouring a half an inch of melted soap base into 9 molds of a rectangle silicone mold.
+Start pouring half an inch of melted soap base into 9 molds of a rectangle silicone mold.
 Next, carefully place pressed flowers in the melted soap.
 Use a toothpick as needed to carefully arrange flowers.
-They make float to the top as the soap begins to harden.
+They may float to the top as the soap begins to harden.

 Love the Look of Pressed Flowers?
 Collecting and preserving pressed flowers and leaves has always been second nature to me.
 It was a treasured pastime, I now share with my young daughter.
 I’ve found adding flowers to clear soap is beautiful way enjoy them!